-Gerovasa - Trozena is a village of the Limassol district in Cyprus.
+Gerovasa - Trozena is an abandoned village, surrounded by nature and thick vegetation and it is located in the Limassol district in Cyprus.
 The community is made up of two settlements, Gerovasa and Trozena.
 In reality it is about two villages that are nearly connected with each other so that they form one community.
 During the last few decades, the community has been abandoned.

 Gerovasa-Trozena village is situated at the borders of the Limassol and Paphos districts.
 It is about 24 kilometres from Limassol and it is built at an altitude of 455 metres above the sea level.
 To the north it borders with Praitori, to the northwest with Kedares, to the west with Kidasi, to the south with Dora, with Malia to the east, and to the northeast with Arsos.